jakubszalaty/cookidoo-parser/README.md

 - Paste it into script instead of `[Authorization headers value]` string
 - Copy all code to clipboard
 - Paste code in Dev Tools's console
+- If code executed correctly in body selector should print JSON Object

 **Important** Paid account is required to use this script